DissonantVoid/DVs-Behavior-Tree/README.md

 <img src="https://imgur.com/QjE9a9n.png" width="300"/>

 ## Modular system
-Bahavior trees are highly scalable by design, allowing for iterable design where nodes are added/removed to reach a complex AI one step at a time.
+Bahavior trees are highly scalable by design, allowing for iterable design where nodes are added, removed and even reused to reach a complex AI one step at a time.

 <img src="https://imgur.com/MdoCMMO.png" width="300"/>